 In 2016, the County entered into an agreement with Sibley County and Trailblazer Transit to provide a mechanism for utilizing a pooled, self-funded health insurance program under the authority granted to counties in Minn.
 Stat. § 471.59.
-Premiums are paid to Sibley County, which provides bookkeeping services to the counties, including the payment of claims.
-For 2018, McLeod County has retained risk up to a \$125,000 stop-loss per covered person per year (\$1,000,000 aggregate) for the health plan.
+Premiums are paid to the Sibley County Auditor-Treasurer, which provides bookkeeping services to the entity, including the payment of claims.
+For 2019, the County has retained risk up to a \$125,000 stop-loss per covered person per year (\$1,000,000 aggregate) for the health plan.